JietseV/JietseV/README.md

 ### Hi there 👋, my name is Jietse
 #### Student Master Bioinformatics @ Ghent University
 Hello!
 My name is Jietse, a student at Ghent University.
 During the course of my studies in bioinformatics, the coding bug has bitten me while learning to work with Python and R. I saw the capabilities of the Python language and am now trying to teach myself new applications of the language that can help me in my daily life.
-I'm a collector of Pokémon trading cards and writing several programs that could be helpful in the management of my collection.
+I'm a collector of Pokémon trading cards and writing several programs that could be helpful in the management of my collection (not visible).
 Furthermore I like to be outdoors working in the garden.

 Skills: Python/R/Linux CLI